 When the DMO makes conversion offers any capital gain arising from these conversions is not subject to capital gains tax for private investors.
 However, in some circumstances an accrued income charge may arise.
 Investors considering a conversion offer who are unsure of their tax position should seek professional advice, or consult the HMRC office dealing with their tax affairs.

-Individual investors may hold gilts in stocks and shares ISAs, provided those gilts have at least five years to maturity when purchased for the ISA.
+Individual investors may hold gilts in stocks and shares ISAs.
 Individual investors who are resident and ordinarily resident in the UK can subscribe up to the relevant ISA limit for the finanacial year in question.
 Income and capital gains from investments held in ISAs are exempt from income tax and capital gains tax and should not be shown on tax returns.
 Should an individual investor wish to hold gilts in an ISA, the gilts will need to be purchased through an approved ISA manager.

 More details about ISAs and a list of approved ISA managers are available on the HMRC website at http://www.hmrc.gov.uk/isa/index.htm.